-- 11.3.2 Owing to physical constraints within the historic areas of the District, the level of development proposed and lack of expected public funding sources, the development strategy does not rely on a significant need for additional transport infrastructure.
-Policy SS1 The spatial strategy directs most development into areas which already have capacity to offer sustainable transport choice for local journeys to access services and facilities. - 11.3.3 Policy IN2 aims to assist in the delivery of the goals and outcomes of the Leicestershire County Council Local Transport Plan 3 2011-2026 (LTP3).
-In addition, the Council will work closely with neighbouring planning and highway authorities (in particular Leicester City, Warwickshire and Northamptonshire County Councils), Highways England, Network Rail and local train operating companies in considering proposals for strategic development in the District. - 11.3.4 Local Transport Plans are developed by the Local Transport Authority following the Local Transport Act 2000.
+11.3.2 Owing to physical constraints within the historic areas of the District, the level of development proposed and lack of expected public funding sources, the development strategy does not rely on a significant need for additional transport infrastructure.
+Policy SS1 The Spatial Strategy directs most development into areas which already have capacity to offer sustainable transport choice for local journeys to access services and facilities.

+11.3.3 Policy IN2 aims to assist in the delivery of the goals and outcomes of the Leicestershire County Council Local Transport Plan 3 2011-2026 (LTP3).
+In addition, the Council will work closely with neighbouring planning and highway authorities (in particular Leicester City, Warwickshire and Northamptonshire County Councils), Highways England, National Rail and local train operating companies in considering proposals for strategic development in the District.

+11.3.4 Local Transport Plans are developed by the Local Transport Authority following the Local Transport Act 2000.
 LTP3 came into effect in March 2011 and sets out the transport strategy to 2026 for Leicestershire.
 It is supported by rolling three year Implementation Plans.
-The Local Plan aims to assist Leicestershire County Council in the delivery of the following outcomes: - The transport system provides more consistent, predictable and reliable journey times for the movement of people and goods. - All residents have efficient, easy and affordable access to key services, such as employment, education, health care and food shopping, particularly by public transport, bike and on foot. - More people walk, cycle and use public transport as part of their daily journeys. - The negative impact of the transport system on the environment, air quality and individuals is reduced. - 11.3.5 The Council is anxious to ensure that both the occupiers and users of new development, and those elsewhere who may be affected by it indirectly, will not be subjected to below acceptable standards of air quality.
-Therefore, in controlling the potential impact of development upon air quality, the Council will require an effective air pollution mitigation strategy if a development proposal would be likely to either: - have a moderate adverse, or worse, impact upon air quality within an existing Air Quality Management Area (AQMA) whether the proposal is inside or outside of that AQMA; or - contribute directly or indirectly to the declaration of another AQMA be it in this district or an adjoining one. - 11.3.6 An AQMA is an area identified as one in which the national air quality objectives are unlikely to be achieved.
+The Local Plan aims to assist Leicestershire County Council in the delivery of the following outcomes:

+- The transport system provides more consistent, predictable and reliable journey times for the movement of people and goods. - All residents have efficient, easy and affordable access to key services, such as employment, education, health care and food shopping, particularly by public transport, bike and on foot. - More people walk, cycle and use public transport as part of their daily journeys. - The negative impact of the transport system on the environment, air quality and individuals is reduced.

+11.3.5 The Council is anxious to ensure that both the occupiers and users of new development, and those elsewhere who may be affected by it indirectly, will not be subjected to below acceptable standards of air quality.
+Therefore, in controlling the potential impact of development upon air quality, the Council will require an effective air pollution mitigation strategy if a development proposal would be likely to either:

+- have a moderate adverse, or worse, impact upon air quality within an existing Air Quality Management Area (AQMA) whether the proposal is inside or outside of that AQMA; or - contribute directly or indirectly to the declaration of another AQMA be it in this district or an adjoining one.

+11.3.6 An AQMA is an area identified as one in which the national air quality objectives are unlikely to be achieved.
 A moderate adverse impact is defined by Land-Use Planning & Development Control: Planning For Air Quality May 2015 b(v1.1) EPUK & IAQM (or a successor document).

 11.3.7 The approach to transport set out in this Local Plan acknowledges that additional transport infrastructure improvements will be largely developer funded, and that public transport provision, for both new and existing services, will also be developer funded where necessary.
 Within and adjacent to Market Harborough, development will be expected to contribute to transport improvement schemes set out in the Market Harborough Transport Strategy 2017-2031, with development within and adjacent to Lutterworth and Magna Park expected to contribute towards transport improvement schemes set out in the A5 Strategy and Action Plan.
-Where the impacts of the development taken cumulatively with other schemes would have a significantly adverse effect on the transport network, the Council will seek measures, including if necessary a financial contribution fairly and reasonably related to the development, to mitigate the impact of the scheme.
-The Market Harborough Transport Strategy 2016 sets out 18 recommendations for transport mitigation measures within and around Market Harborough.
-These include mitigation measures for capacity/congestion improvements, changes to the network and traffic routing, sustainable transport initiatives, safety improvements, traffic management improvements, HGV controls and highway maintenance.
-A table of mitigation measures is set out below.